-The following table sets forth certain information as of December 31, 2013 with respect to each company in which we had a debt or equity/other investment.
+The following table sets forth certain information as of March 31, 2015 with respect to each company in which we had a debt or equity/other investment.
 Other than these investments, our only relationships with our portfolio companies are the managerial assistance we may separately provide to our portfolio companies, which services would be ancillary to our investments and the board observer or participation rights we may receive.
-As of December 31, 2013, we did not "control" and were not an "affiliate" of any of our portfolio companies, each as defined in the 1940 Act.
-In general, under the 1940 Act, we would be presumed to "control" a portfolio company if we owned 25% or more of its voting securities and would be an "affiliate" of a portfolio company if we owned 5% or more of its voting securities.
+As of March 31, 2015, except for one equity/other investment, Fronton Investor Holdings, LLC, we were not an "affiliated person" of any of our portfolio companies, as defined in the 1940 Act.
+As of March 31, 2015, we did not "control" any of our portfolio companies, as defined in the 1940 Act.
+In general, under the 1940 Act, we would be presumed to "control" a portfolio company if we owned 25% or more of its voting securities or we had the power to exercise control over the management or policies of such portfolio company, and would be an "affiliated person" of a portfolio company if we owned 5% or more of its voting securities.

-For information relating to the value of our investments in our portfolio companies, see our consolidated schedule of investments as of December 31, 2013, at page F-10.
+For information relating to the value of our investments in our portfolio companies, see our unaudited consolidated schedule of investments as of March 31, 2015, at page F-6.
+Dollar amounts in the table below and the related notes are presented in thousands.